 Photolithographically fabricated silicon photonic crystal nanocavity photoreceiver with laterally integrated p-i-n diode

-Towards a compact monitoring device for optical networks
+Towards compact monitoring device for optical network